Icinga/icinga2/doc/6-configuring-icinga-2.md

     Unknown
     Up
     Down

+When using [apply rules](#using-apply) for dependencies, you can leave out certain attributes which will be automatically determined by Icinga 2.

+Service-to-Host Dependency Example:

+    apply Dependency "internet" to Service {
+      parent_host_name = "dsl-router"
+      disable_checks = true

+      assign where host.name != "dsl-router"
+    }

+This examples sets all service objects matching the assign condition into a dependency relation to the parent host object `dsl-router` as implicit child services.

+Service-to-Service-on-the-same-Host Dependency Example:

+    apply Dependency "disable-nrpe-checks" to Service {
+      parent_service_name = "nrpe-health"

+      assign where service.check_command == "nrpe"
+      ignore where service.name == "nrpe-health"
+    }

+This examples omits the `parent_host_name` attribute and Icinga 2 automatically sets its value to the name of the host object matched by the apply rule condition.
+All services where apply matches are made implicit child services in this dependency relation.

 Dependency objects have composite names, i.e. their names are based on the `child_host_name` and `child_service_name` attributes and the name you specified.
 This means you can define more than one object with the same (short) name as long as one of the `child_host_name` and